 Impact on Remote UE:

-- Transferring the traffic descriptors to the UE-to-Network Relay when establishing PC5 connection.
+- Send the traffic descriptors and RSC to the UE-to-Network Relay over PC5 connection when a PDU Session via Relay UE is needed.

 Impact on UE-to-Network Relay:

-- Receiving the traffic descriptors from the Remote UE and derives PDU Session parameters based on URSP.
+- Receiving the traffic descriptors and RSC from the Remote UE and derives PDU Session parameters by taking into account the received Traffic Descriptor and RSC based on URSP rule or UE Local Configuration.